An introduction to baby led weaning: lean about what it is, the benefits of baby led weaning, how to get started, first foods and more!

-I remember when I first heard of this, I did a head tilt paired with a “why the fuck would anyone do that?!”.
+I remember when I first heard of this, I did a head tilt paired with a “why would anyone even do that?!”.
 I just didn’t get it – at all.
 Assuming you’re having the same thoughts I had, let’s discuss the AWESOMENESS of why you’d want to actually do this.

 it’s soooo much easier

-You can buy store-bought ones that are more often than not chocked-full of additives, chemicals, and bullshit that actually harm your baby…. or you can spend hours making your own.
+You can buy store-bought ones that are more often than not chocked-full of additives, chemicals, and other ingredients that actually harm your baby…. or you can spend hours making your own.
 And even then… you still have to sit off to the side to spoon feed and hope to god they are happy when they’re done long enough for you to eat.
 Go ahead and insert an eyeroll here.